 If the bill cannot be completely waived, you may be eligible to waive a portion of your bill.
 The best course of action is to be straightforward about your financial situation and what you can afford, so that you and the healthcare provider can work together on a realistic solution.

-Payment Plans Typically Aren’t Available for Visitors
+Are Payment Plans Available for International Visitors?

 Another thing to keep in mind when it comes to having medical bills as a visitor in the United States is that typically, non-U.S. residents will not be eligible for payment plans.